321thijs123/NoeticDingo/README.md

-# NoeticDingo
+# Noetic Dingo
-Dingo ROS packages for ROS Noetic
+Dingo ROS packages with all required components for it to work on ROS noetic

 ## Installation
 ### Clone this repository